Signs You May Benefit From a Dental Hygienist Appointment

 Can I remove tartar at home?

-Once plaque has hardened into tartar, it cannot be safely removed at home.
-Attempting to scrape tartar without professional instruments can damage your enamel.
-The most effective approach is regular professional hygiene appointments.
+Once plaque has hardened into tartar (calculus), it cannot be safely removed at home with a toothbrush, floss, or over-the-counter dental tools.
+Attempting to scrape tartar from your teeth without professional training and instruments can damage your enamel.